icebert04/icebert04.github.io/_posts/2018-3-17-raffles-the-waffles.md

 It's crazy!
 It's really hard to believe... but all of this are TRUE!

 So upon checking my niece YouTube channel.
-I took a minute to pause and think then gave my "**Unsolicited Advice**".
+I took a minute to pause and think and then gave my "**Unsolicited Advice**".
 One thing I notice is her YouTube channel only has 8 subscribers.
-After I subscribe her channel I laid out my ideas and suggestions to her.
+After I subscribed her channel, I laid out my ideas and suggestions to her.

 1.) **EXPOSURE** =  I told her that she needs to expose her YouTube channel to every social media and all throughout the cyber world.
 Start first with her friends, families and relatives.